Amy Hill Hearth: Other works

 An essay by Hearth on the Delany Sisters was commissioned for inclusion in the anthology, North Carolina Women: Their Lives and Times (Fall 2012, University of Georgia Press).

-Her first work of fiction, Miss Dreamsville and the Collier County Women's Literary Society: A Novel was published by Atria Books/Simon & Schuster, in October 2012.
+Her first work of fiction, Miss Dreamsville and the Collier County Women's Literary Society, was published by Atria Books/Simon & Schuster, in October 2012.
 Its sequel, Miss Dreamsville and the Lost Heiress of Collier County followed in September 2015.
+The books are loosely based on Hearth's late mother-in-law and her difficulties fitting in and adapting to Naples, Fla., then a sleepy Southern backwater, when the family moved from Boston in 1962.
+Both novels were translated into multiple languages.